githwxi/ATS-Xanadu/docgen/TEMPTORY/TEXT/GSEQ-intro.md

 * **foldleft**:
   It is for processing a given sequence in its entirety and returning the accumulated result at the end

+* **filter**: It is for filtering out the elements in a given sequence that satisfy certain predicate.

 * **map_list**: It is for applying a given function to each element in a given sequence and returning a linear list consisting of the results of these applications in the order as they are produced.